resources for People with Disabilities

 Accommodations

 Accessibility Services works in partnership with the college community to facilitate equal access for people with disabilities to the educational programs, services, and activities of Parkland College in accordance with federal law.
+Their office provides support and helps students determine, access, and use academic accommodations.

 Career Services

-Whether you are a student choosing a college major or are a dislocated worker, career changer, or retiree, we have career resources and services designed to assist you.
+Whether you are a student choosing a college major or you are a dislocated worker, career changer, or retiree, we have career resources and services designed to assist you.
 There are a variety of job search resources for those with disabilities and for other populations.

-Student Activities and Organizations
+Student Organizations

 Parkland Presents